-We show that an increase in the minimum wage can have large effects throughout the earnings distribution, using a combination of theory and evidence.
+We show that a minimum wage can have large effects throughout the earnings distribution, using a combination of theory and empirical evidence.
 To this end, we develop an equilibrium search model featuring empirically relevant worker and firm heterogeneity.
-The minimum wage induces firms to adjust their equilibrium wage and vacancy policies, leading to spillovers on higher wages.
-We use the estimated model to evaluate the effects of a 119 percent increase in the real minimum wage in Brazil from 1996 to 2012.
-The policy change explains a large decline in earnings inequality, with spillovers reaching up to the 80th percentile of the earnings distribution.
-At the same time, employment and output fall only modestly as workers relocate to more productive firms.
-Using administrative linked employer-employee data and two household surveys, we find reduced-form evidence in support of the model predictions.
+We use the estimated model to evaluate a 119 percent increase in the real minimum wage in Brazil from 1996 to 2012.
+Direct and indirect effects of the policy account for a substantial decline in earnings inequality, with modest negative employment consequences.
+Using administrative linked employer-employee data and two household surveys, we find reduced-form evidence supporting the model predictions.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.